48productions/Simply-Love-SM5/README.md

   * Pump/ITG-style option to immediately fail players at a certain miss combo and kick them out of their set (configurable)
   * Other visual changes and tweaks

-Do note that while the original Simply Love theme was translated into several languages, Simply Potato (at the moment at least) only has English translations for the new lines of text.
+Do note that while the original Simply Love theme was translated into several languages, Simply Spud (at the moment at least) only has English translations for the new lines of text.
 Expect errors if you're using a language other than English, sorry!

+## Special Thanks
+  * Thanks to skogaby for letting us know that Simply Spud is a much better name than Simply Potato
-Thanks to quietly-turning, hurtpiggypig, and everyone else who helped with the original Simply Love themes for SM5 and SM3.95, directly or indirectly.
+  * Thanks to quietly-turning, hurtpiggypig, and everyone else who helped with the original Simply Love themes for SM5 and SM3.95, directly or indirectly.
 Your help helped create the *de facto* Stepmania theme for multiple generations of dance game players, and no other theme I've seen has compared to the amount of polish and *love* that was put into the original themes.

 ## Requirements